patching...

 The Douglasville City Council Chamber was filled to capacity again Tuesday night as the City's alcohol debate continues.

-Many of the approximately 100 residents who attended Tuesday night's City Council work session meeting were in favor of Mayor Harvey Person's veto of two alcohol measures approved by the City Council last week and were opposed to a third proposed ordinance that would change the food-to-alcohol percentage ratio restaurants are required to uphold.
+Many of the approximately 100 residents who attended Tuesday night's work session meeting were in favor of Mayor Harvey Person's veto of two alcohol measures approved by the City Council last week and were opposed to a third proposed ordinance that would change the food-to-alcohol percentage ratio restaurants are required to uphold.

 The veto overrides a unanimous Council decision to put Sunday sales on a Nov.
 6 ballot and a five-to-two vote that would allow restaurants to serve alcohol until 2 a.m.
 Sunday.